Male vs Female Husky: 10 Key Differences!

 Both male and female huskies require similar maintenance.
 Regardless of gender, huskies need regular grooming sessions to keep their coats healthy and routine nail trimming to maintain healthy paws.

-There is some evidence to suggest that female huskies shed slightly more than male huskies, possibly due to hormonal differences.
+Evidence suggests that female huskies shed slightly more than male huskies, possibly due to hormonal differences.
 In our experience, there isn’t a noticeable difference between male and female husky shedding.

 8. Exercise Needs